MonashBioinformaticsPlatform/15-07-swc-r-intro-r/reference.md

 :   The variable that keeps track of the progress of the loop.

 notional machine
 :   An abstraction of a computer used to think about what it can and will do.
+Your "mental model".

 parameter
 :   A variable named in the function's declaration that is used to hold a value passed into the call.
 The term is often used interchangeably (and inconsistently) with [argument](#argument).